nyakasko/homography_estimation/README.md

  The code does feature matching (SIFT) between two images and then applies normalized linear homography estimation, robustified by standard RANSAC.

+ Known and to be fixed bug: Denormalization of the H matrix should happen in the ransacHMatrix() function, after calculating the H_ matrix

  Example #1:

  Input1: